-Here are six examples of the importance of IoT in healthcare:
+Below are six updated examples that illustrate the continued importance of IoT in healthcare.

 Remote Patient Monitoring